cell0901/payzo/README.md

 A simple payment wallet application like paytm
-1. The user signsup using
+1. The user Signs up
 2. Onramp the amount from bank account (mock bankwebhook handler) safely
 3. Send money to other friends using the app